mattaq31/GelGenie/README.md

 </div>

 ---
-Main code repository for GelGenie, an app that uses deep learning models to automatically segment gel electrophoresis images.
+Main code repository for GelGenie, an app that uses deep learning models to segment gel electrophoresis images and completely automate the gel analysis process.
 The repo is split into two:
 - `python-gelgenie` contains a python package for preparing gel image datasets, creating segmentation architectures and training/evaluating deep learning models with PyTorch.
 More details on usage and installation in the python package [README](./python-gelgenie/README.md).
 - `qupath-gelgenie` contains a QuPath extension that provides an easy-to-access interface for GelGenie models as well as a rich set of tools for analysing and exporting segmentation results.

-Full Description, feature list and installation instructions TBD
+GelGenie Feature Highlights:
+- One-click segmentation of gel electrophoresis images
+- General-purpose models that work with wide range of gel conditions, imagers and stains
+- Customisable band measurement, bar chart generation and normalisation
+- Easy export to csv for further processing
+- Scriptable interface for model inference and labelling
+- Python environment for training new models and advanced features
+- Open-source and editable by everyone!

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">
   <img src="./qupath-gelgenie/screenshots/s1.png" alt="GelGenie Screenshot 1" style="width: 47%; margin: 0.5%;">